jonaselan/question-api/README.md

 ### Search

-To make a search, you just need to put a `q` parameter on your requests, like `?q=term`.
+To make a search, you just need to put a `q` parameter on your requests, like `?q=term1,term2,term3`.

 ## Copyright